Fund Model Portfolio: £100,000 invested 2nd Jan 2019 to end of 30th April 2022

 Portfolio performance: includes bid/offer spread and stamp duty

 The approach taken is to factor in costs that don't vary according to broker or the portfolio size.
 Costs that do vary according to portfolio size or platform are not factored in.
-This makes portfolio performance is then more comparable.
-Readers can factor in the "drag" that comes their investment platform's costs and portfolio size.
+This makes portfolio performance more comparable.
+Readers can factor in the "drag" that comes with their investment platform's costs and with portfolio size.

 Bid/offer spread and stamp duty (included) - The portfolio takes into account the bid/offer spread and stamp duty when entering positions.
 They are unavoidable and don't vary according to the investment platform/broker used.
 Positions are bought at the "ask" price and the portfolio is valued on the "bid" price.

 Trading costs (excluded) - These vary by investment platform/broker and according to portfolio size.
 Hargreaves Lansdown doesn't charge a commission for buying into an open-end fund, for example, while most platforms do.
 For a modest to large portfolio, the trading costs are not likely to be significant.
 This is because the charge for a trade is typically a flat fee (i.e. £10).